rit-magic-spell-studios/Break-The-Vape-App/PUFFDODGE_CHANGELOG.md

 # Puff Dodge Changelog

+## v0.1.1 - Unreleased
+* Replaced placeholder assets with new assets

 ## v0.1.0 - July 27th, 2025
 * Added basic version of gameplay
   * Player uses their finger to swipe across the screen and clear vape items that launch in from the sides of the screen